-The second company that was evaluated has been into road construction for over ten comprising of top management, site managers or supervisors, technicians, plant operators and mechanics down to the unskilled worker or labourer.
+The second company that was evaluated has been into road construction for over ten (10) years and is a private company with limited liability.

+The company has an average number of one hundred and forty seven (147) workers comprising of top management, site managers or supervisors, technicians, plant operators and mechanics down to the unskilled worker or labourer.